-Whilst the idea of something so small and adorable being fat and destructive may seem amusing, you won’t be laughing when you need to replace that cage they just chewed a massive hole through!
+While the idea of something so small and adorable becoming fat and destructive may seem amusing, you won’t be laughing when you need to replace that cage they just chewed a massive hole through!
 But fear not, we’re here to help with 5 exciting ways to exercise your hamster.

-Whilst you may have horrific memories of being made to climb a rope in front of your whole PE class, a hamster will chew your arm off (not literally – we hope) to be at the top of the cage.
-The best thing about hamsters is that if you give them the means to exercise, it’s almost guaranteed they will.
-This is why hanging a piece of rope from the top of their cage is a brilliant way to encourage movement and climbing.
+While you may have horrific memories of being made to climb a rope in front of your whole PE class, a hamster will chew your arm off (not literally, we hope) to be at the top of the cage.
+The best thing about hamsters is that if you give them the means to exercise, it’s almost guaranteed they will – which is why hanging a piece of rope from the top of the cage is a brilliant way to encourage movement and climbing.

-Are you sick of not knowing what to do with all those empty loo rolls?
-Rather than binning them, why not construct an obstacle course for your hamster to overcome!
+Are you tired of not knowing what to do with empty loo rolls?
+Rather than binning them (or at least recycling them!
+Ed) why not construct an obstacle course for your hamster to overcome?
 What you may see as rubbish could be a kingdom for your humble hamster friend.
-Simply hold a treat slightly ahead of them and guide them around the course, it’ll stretch their legs and make you feel like you could lead a hamster army!
+Simply hold a treat slightly ahead of them and guide them around the course.
+It will stretch their legs and make you feel that you could lead a hamster army!

-Out in the wild, a hamster’s favourite activity is to dig and obviously, digging in a cage isn’t going to get them very far.
-However, in laying 2 inches of bedding down in their cage, you’re giving your ball-of-fluff enough room to dig and simulate the feeling of being back out in the wild.
+Out in the wild, a hamster’s favourite activity is to dig.
+Obviously, digging in a cage isn’t going to get them very far.
+However, lay down at least 2 inches of bedding in their cage and you’ll be giving your ball-of-fluff enough room to dig to simulate the feeling of being back in the wild.

 This may seem obvious, but getting your hamster out in their ball several times a week can make a huge difference to their overall health and happiness.
-A few things to be aware of however, ensure all doors in the room are closed, make sure there’s nothing in their way that could damage their ball and finally, give them a break for a drink and a rest every 15 – 20 minutes to make sure they don’t get too overworked.
+A few things to be aware of, however: ensure all doors in the room are closed, make sure nothing is in their way that could damage the ball and, finally, give them a break for a drink and a rest every 15 – 20 minutes to make sure they don’t get too overworked.

-If you are at all worried about your hamster’s health, we offer video consultations with qualified Vets, for just £20.
-You can book these simply via our website, or please get in touch if you would like more information.
+If you are at all worried about your hamster’s health, we offer video consultations with qualified and helpful vets for just £24.
+You can book these easily via our website.